 Such meetings offer me a mixture of encouragement and trepidation.

 Our career paths lie roughly in the same direction.
 Only, Al hit the motorway while I’m still navigating the long way round.

 While back-street manoeuvring supposedly makes you a better driver, motorways get you from A to B in the best way.
 Without doubt, following Al has made me a better writer.

 Mine has always pointed inwards.
 Funded projects notwithstanding, a PhD stems from one’s own initiative, not from a third-party brief.
 It takes some considerable practice to learn to concentrate or dilute your writing to set demands.

 Keeping the road metaphor alive, I went the extra mile and produced an article about blogging.
-The irony behind the gesture was in providing advice that I do not follow myself: consolidating a niche; updating regularly; and building networking opportunities…
+The irony behind the gesture was writing advice that I don’t follow: consolidating a niche; updating regularly; building networking opportunities…

-Part of this is due to a self-defeating prophecy: privacy as a ‘niche’ is so different in theory and practice.
-I have also, as discussed recently, been passive in promotion: not only because no specific audience was envisaged for this space, but also because you need experience and confidence to self-fashion yourself publicly.
+Part of this is due to a self-defeating prophecy.
+Privacy as a ‘niche’ is so different in theory and practice.
+I have also been passive in promotion: not only because no specific audience was envisaged for this space, but also because you need experience and confidence to self-fashion yourself publicly.

 I am often behind the times, but perhaps this can change.
 Recently, the Bristol Alumni news and career advice newsletter appeared in my inbox.
 At the top of its billing was an item on ‘How to apply for a job that’s not advertised’.

 For once, I’m one step ahead of the game.
 I have submitted a job proposal produced with painstaking precision.
 If it lands, there will be considerably less pressure on the publicity, whatever form that would take.